 Q: What is your role with BEGINNINGS?

-Q: Is there one family or a particular family's situation that has most inspired you while you have been with BEGINNINGS?
+Q: Is there a family or a particular family's situation that has really inspired you while have been with BEGINNINGS?

 A: Each family has its own strengths and challenges.
 What inspires me most is when I see a parent realize they can be their child’s best advocate even though most did not know anything about hearing loss when their child received a diagnosis.